zicht/z/res/doc/roadmap.md

     Note that objects are not yet supported in 1.0, so that will be a side effect.

     > *This is implemented using the PropertyPath component of Symfony 2.2.
-So Z will upgrade to run on the 2.2 branch*
+Z will upgrade to run on the stable 2.3 branches for all symfony components*

  +  `$(env.root)` and such will be deprecated, so usage of `env.property` will be wrapped in a separate function as a convenience, which will resolve to `envs[target_env].root`, and it will trigger an E_USER_DEPRECATED message.